binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/analysis/README.md

 Note that I have the full table in R with all of the FungalRV and FaaPred scores if we ever decide we want to change our cutoffs.

-# 2020-02-13 Signal peptides predicted using Phobius for all strains
+# 2020-02-13 [LFS] Signal peptides predicted using Phobius for all strains
 1. Uploaded Faapred output fasta files for each strain to [Phobius](http://phobius.sbc.su.se/index.html) using short output format
 1. Filtered sequences with predicted signal peptides
 1. Output saved in `output/SignalPeptide`

-# 2020-02-13 GPI anchors predicted using GPI-som for all strains
+# 2020-02-13 [LFS] GPI anchors predicted using GPI-som for all strains
 1. Uploaded Faapred output fasta files for each strain to [GPI-som](http://genomics.unibe.ch/cgi-bin/gpi.cgi)
 1. Saved GPI anchored sequences in `output/GPIanchor`

-# 2020-02-22 Learn about CATH
+# 2020-02-22 [HB] Learn about CATH
 Created a new folder to document all CATH related stuff.
 The goal is to use the web service to determine if there are known protein domains in the N-terminal of the predicted adhesins

-# 2020-02-23 Switch to genomewide scan code base
+# 2020-02-23 [HB] Switch to genomewide scan code base
 Found a useful resource by the CATH authors.
 Will give it a try.
-See `analysis/CATH/genomescan` for details.
+See `script/CATH/genomescan` for details.
 <https://github.com/UCLOrengoGroup/cath-tools-genomescan>

-# 2020-02-26 Upload first version Rmarkdown file
+# 2020-02-26 [RS] Upload first version Rmarkdown file
 Uploaded the first version of the Rmarkdown file to create master results table

+# 2020-02-27 [HB] amino acid composition
+_Goal_

+Compute the frequency of cysteine and dibasic motifs in predicted adhesins

+_Notes_

+1. Initially I used the `compseq` program in EMBOSS 6.6.0.
+But I later realized that for what we need to do, grep is sufficient
+1. Rewrote the script in Python, much more elegant and more efficient.
+1. Now that my script can efficiently compute these statistics, I wonder how does the distribution of the two properties for the predicted adhesins compare to that of the entire genome.
+1. Created a new folder in `analysis` and used a modified python code to calculate the frequencies for the 7 genomes.
+To be continued with analysis in R